Eagles' co-captain is looking at finals and beyond - to the men's draft

 A full year in the role in 2026 will ideally see her travelling more to watch Draft prospects live while taking on some more challenging scouting jobs, but the immediate challenge of this year's Draft is front of mind.

-"This is probably the calm before the storm I think, just because you're kind of wrapping everything up in terms of where things sit in the draft order of any summaries," Lewis said.
+"This is probably the calm before the storm I think, just because you're kind of wrapping everything up in terms of where things sit in the draft order," Lewis said.

 "We've got a big get-together for a couple days in the next couple weeks where we'll be thinking about everything, but I find it really exciting to be wrapped up in.